|"Nodding" indianpipe flowers. Photo by Liz West.|

 Also known as ghost plant or death plant, indianpipe is an interesting and inconspicuous herbaceous perennial wildflower.
 Unlike most plants, it is non-photosynthetic and does not contain chlorophyll.
 As a result, all parts of this plant are white and translucent, although at times during its life, it may have a pinkish hue and bear purple to black flecks.
 Its five-petaled flower is born pendulous or nodding, but becomes perpendicular to the stem as the anthers and stigma mature.
 Its fruit is a capsule.
 The flower becomes erect once the capsule is fully mature and seeds are ready to disperse.
 Leaves are sessile, white and scale-like.
 Stems may be solitary or appear in clusters.
 The entire plant turns black when it dies.

 According to the Native American Ethnobotany Database, indianpipe has had many medicinal uses, including treatment of epilepsy and convulsions in children, eye sores, toothaches and pain due to colds.

 The species epithet, uniflora, indicates that each stem bears a single flower.

 Family: Ericaceae (Heath or heather family, which also includes blueberries, huckleberries, staggerbushes and azaleas)

 Click here to see where indianpipe occurs naturally.

-Exposure: Full sun to minimal shade
+Exposure: Full sun to heavy (but not full) shade